-11 Books To Spend Cold Winter Nights With Instead Of Out With Your Friends
+11 Books To Keep You Company On Cold Winter Nights

 The season of hibernation is upon us.
 It's about time we give into it.
 At first, we'll use the excuse of holidays and family obligations to brush off invites to hang out, but once December passes, we have to face the truth: it's just too cold to venture out.
 (And if last winter is any indication, blizzards love to hit at the most inopportune times.)
 Winter is the season of solitude and enjoying some much needed alone time.
 It is the time of year when it's perfectly acceptable to huddle under the covers with a huge cup of tea (or your libation of choice) and give into your impulse to binge watch that show you've been putting off for years.
 (The Sopranos, anyone?)
 After all, nothing feels as good as does cancelled plans.

 I love a good Netflix session, but curling up with a book feels more productive.
 It's the perfect chance to read that book that has been haunting your nightstand for ages, but you've just needed a good excuse to start it.
 With your weekend calendar claimed by your bed, why not start now?
 Here's a list to inspire your winter reading choices.
 Your friends will forgive you; they're probably in bed with some of the same books!

 1. The Folded Clock by Heidi Julavits

 Unlike any memoir you've read before, Heidi Julavits patches together two years worth of diary entries, each beginning with "Today..."
 With the order jumbled, she illustrates how our lives have particular themes that cycle in and out of our daily routine.
 Who knows?
 Julavits' could spark your own return to journaling, just in time for your New Year's resolutions.

 2. Everything I Never Told You by Celeste Ng